Culture The Beauty of Africa

 Diani Beach.
 Photo/Muthaiga Travel

 It is not surprising to find many beaches across Africa packed with both locals and visitors.
 The coastal cities and towns fill up with different festivities, ranging from concerts to water sports.
 While some people engage in beach swimming, sailing, and diving, others prefer to sit back and relax as they feel the breeze and watch ocean waves.
+So, beaches offer a relaxed feast for both families and friends.
+In most Christian African countries, the food business at the beach always booms during the Easter holiday.
+This is because a lot of people from the upcountry visit the coast.
+Consequently, many people seize the opportunity to organize weddings and other ceremonies.

 Baptism

-Baptism is one of the African Easter traditions, as it symbolizes renewal and spiritual rebirth.
+Baptism is one of the best African Easter traditions, as it symbolizes renewal and spiritual rebirth.
 People believe baptism rinses away any sins they have committed and allows them to start fresh – this notion makes it incredibly popular at Easter time when communities across African nations partake in baptisms together.

 Food

 The fact that the Easter days fall on a long weekend offers a perfect opportunity for families and loved ones to gather.
 African families maintain their close-knit nature by visiting each other and spending time together.
 So, organizing family parties and get-togethers is one of the most common Easter traditions in many parts of Africa.
+After months or even years apart, parents gather their children and grandchildren during Easter to interact and bond.
+During family parties, special meals are prepared, and family members eat together.
+Regarding drinks, some African families prefer to prepare and take their local brew.

 Roasted meat in Kenya nyama choma